 At 11 a.m., I decided to take the five-year-olds to the grocery store.
 I figured we had ninety minutes before school-drop-off time (I am the Queen of the Dash today).
 It would be kind of fun, taking two five-year-olds to the store, right?
 We could grab a quick lunch and arrive at school right on time without breaking the speed limit.

-The Astronaut’s Wife divx We got out to the van and I said, “Do you have your backpack?” to the kindergartener.
+We got out to the van and I said, “Do you have your backpack?” to the kindergartener.
 He did not.
 I said, “Let me get it,” and headed to the front door.
-At that moment, I understood for the first time from whence came the house-key on the kitchen windowsill.
+At that moment, I understood for the first time why there was a house-key on the kitchen windowsill.
 For whatever reason, my husband took it off the key-ring we use for the Big Green Van (remember, the one he locked the keys in last week at the mall).
 I suppose this was to prevent someone from breaking into the van, intuiting where we lived and rushing over to steal our second-hand furniture and surplus socks.

 Anyway, so I couldn’t get back into the house.
 I called my husband and he announced he was at the grocery store, picking up a few things.
 “Well,” I said, “That’s where I’m going.”
 So, we met in the parking lot, switched keys and cars.
 He’d already purchased bread, milk and other necessities (vinegar salt potato chips, for instance), but I still went in and rounded out our groceries with the addition of Oreo cookies, ricotta cheese, salad greens and other stuff.
 Good-bye, ninety-six dollars.